lucidfy/lucid/resources/docs/middleware.md

 The variable `GlobalMiddleware` every route will automatically process these middlewares, such as `middlewares.HttpAccessLogMiddleware`

 {#-route-middleware}

 ## [#](#-route-middleware) Route Middleware

-The variable `RouteMiddleware` is only available if you're going to append and configure each route, to learn more about this [click here](/routing#-route-middlewares)
+The variable `RouteMiddleware` will only be executed if you're going to specifically add it for each route, to learn more about this [Routing -> Middleware](/routing#-route-middlewares)

 {#-examples}